 All things bright and beautiful

-The full text is seldom printed, because it contains what Percy Dearmer* (Songs of Praise Discussed, p.
-239) called ‘the appalling verse’ (the original verse...
+The full text is seldom printed, because it contained what Percy Dearmer* (Songs of Praise Discussed, p.
+239) called ‘the appalling verse’ (the original stanza...

 Cite this article